coq/coq/doc/sphinx/addendum/extraction.rst

 .. cmd:: Extraction Implicit @qualid [ {+ @ident } ]

-   This experimental command allows declaring some arguments of `qualid` as implicit, i.e. useless in extracted code and hence to be removed by extraction.
-Here `qualid` can be any function or inductive constructor, and the given `ident` are the names of the concerned arguments.
+   This experimental command allows declaring some arguments of :token:`qualid` as implicit, i.e. useless in extracted code and hence to be removed by extraction.
+Here :token:`qualid` can be any function or inductive constructor, and the given :token:`ident` are the names of the concerned arguments.
 In fact, an argument can also be referred by a number indicating its position, starting from 1.